Age of Criminal Responsibility Bill [HL]

 Key Changes

 The bill amends the Children and Young Persons Act 1933.
-Specifically, it replaces the current age of criminal responsibility, which is 10 years old, with 12 years old.
+Specifically, it replaces the current age of criminal responsibility, currently set at 10 years old, with 12 years old.
 This change applies only to England and Wales.

 Government Spending